 A withdrawal from either a Salary Deferral Account or Catch-up Contribution Account is not permissible except upon a finding that a hardship exists as defined by federal tax regulations, upon the attainment of age 591⁄2 or upon termination.
-After a hardship withdrawal from a Salary Deferral Account, participation in the Salary Deferral Account and Matching Employer Contribution Account is suspended for six months.

-A withdrawal from a Rollover Account is permitted at any time without any penalty or suspension.
+A withdrawal from a Rollover Account is permitted at any time without any penalty.